inolo/python_course_projects/README.md

 Sqlite: SQLite is a easy to use local database that stores as a file on your computer and you can access it like a regular database to create tables, query data, and so on.

+Download the file called sqlite.db and open it in your python code.

 In this project I want you to query three different phrases from a table called SECRET_CODE.